yixiaojiu/kimika/README.md

 ## Kimika - CLI tool for sending text or files

-## Features
+Kimika is a CLI tool for sending text or files written in Rust, based on grpc.
+It aims to get rid of dependence on wechat or QQ.

-- Automatically search receivers
+- 🌟 Automatically search receivers
-- Support pipeline
+- 💫 Support pipeline
-- Support transfer through remote server
+- 🖼️ Support transfer through remote server
-- Support transfer through local network
+- 💡 Support transfer through local network
-- Based on grpc
+- 💪 Based on grpc

 ## Installation